- Preliminary Approval of Articles

 - An, N.; Fleming, A. M.; White, H. S.; Burrows, C. J. Nanopore detection of 8-oxoguanine in the human telomere repeat sequence.
 ACS Nano 2015, 9, 4296–4307.3 Optimizing conditions of G-quadruplex dynamics and chemical tagging of the oxidative damage lesion 8-oxoG led to detection of this modification in the human telomere sequence in single-molecule studies.

 The articles cited in the Key References section should also be the first 2-4 references in the reference section of the Account.
+Do not include the key references in your word count.

 This information is provided to the reviewers during the peer-review process (for Review Only) and is available to readers of the published work (for Publication).
 Supporting Information must be submitted at the same time as the manuscript.
 See the list of Acceptable Software by File Designation and confirm that your Supporting Information is viewable.